Greater Boston Eruv Corporation

 We created a certificate-sized document attesting to the fact that for the transfer of 1 silver dollar between the Greater Boston Eruv Corporation and each of the entities with whom we needed to create the lease, that the area within the Eruv would belong to the GBEC for only the purpose of carrying on Shabbat and Yom Tov that falls on Shabbat and Yom Kippur.

-This document and the silver dollar attached to its face (all within a nice frame) was handed to the representative of the relevant organization (e.g., governor, mayor) and a "kinyan" was made.
-That is, the certificate was placed in the hand of the individual and they raised it up from our hand signifying that they were taking ownership of the certificate and were agreeing to the terms written within the certificate.
+This document and the silver dollar attached to its face (all within a nice frame) were ceremoniously handed to the representative of the relevant organization (e.g., a governor or mayor), and a "kinyan" was thus established.
+That is, the certificate was placed in the hand of the receiving individual, and they raised it up out of our hand signifying that they were taking ownership of the certificate and were agreeing to the terms written within the certificate.

 How much did the Eruv cost to build?

-We needed many 20-24 foot 3-inch diameter, galvanized pipes to construct our "tzurot ha-pesach" along the Mass Pike and the MBTA train track (e.g., the Longwood Station area).
-This also required significant amount of excavation as well as substantial amounts of concrete.
-In some cases, the pipes needed to be made of large pipe sections for the lower portion (for stability) with somewhat thinner sections welded to the top of the lower sections.
+We needed many 24-foot-long 3-inch-diameter, galvanized steel pipes to construct our "tzurot ha-pesach" along the Massachusetts Turnpike and the MBTA train track (e.g., the Longwood Station area).
+This also required a significant amount of excavation as well as substantial amounts of concrete.
+In some cases, the pipes needed to be made of large pipe sections for the lower portion, providing stability, with somewhat smaller diameter sections welded to the top of the lower sections.
 This required special clamp sections and welding costs.

-Affixing the pipes to the concrete walls along the Pike required that we fashion and build large metal clamps that, together with Hilti-style bolts, were used to clamp the pipes into their intended position.
+Affixing the pipes to the concrete walls along the turnpike overpasses required that we fashion and build large metal clamps, which, together with Hilti-style bolts, were used to secure the pipes in their intended position.

 What are the maintenance costs?